Proper candle maintenance is key not only for safe use, but to also extend the lifespan of your Candalia candle.

 - Keep candles out of reach of children and pets.

-- Do not use if the glass container is cracked, chipped or broken.
+- Do not use the candle if the glass container is cracked, chipped or broken.

 - Candles should not burn down to more than 2cm from their base or holder to prevent the underside from becoming too hot.